 Which questions are most asked about Khao Lak?

 I have answered several common questions potential visitors ask when they consider traveling to Khao Lak.
-If you have more, you can either contact us by email via the Contact page, or chat on WhatsApp by clicking on the icon in the bottom-right-hand corner of this page.
-We always welcome your enquiries!
+If you have more, you can contact us by email via the Contact page.
+We always welcome your inquiries!

 1. Where is Khao Lak and how do I get there?